 Few days in Minnesota are anticipated and celebrated like a Lake Winnie fishing opener.
-For many, it’s a family tradition, not only to go walleye fishing, but to celebrate a long winter’s past and look forward to the open water fishing season ahead.
+For many, it’s a family tradition.
+To go walleye fishing, celebrate a long winter’s past and look forward to the open water fishing season ahead.
 Whether you’re a novice or seasoned angler, you will likely find success on Lake Winnie’s walleye waters.

 Fishing Lake Winnie’s shoreline has become synonymous with the Minnesota walleye opener.
-Despite its size, Lake Winnie is actually a pretty easy lake to fish and is very popular for early season walleyes that are looking to eat!
+Despite its size, Lake Winnie is actually a pretty easy lake to fish.
+It’s very popular for early season walleyes that are looking to eat!
 You can also enjoy “bonus” jumbo perch and northern pike while fishing for walleyes.

 Live bait fishing using a jig and shiner minnow is a tried-and-true walleye presentation.
 It will simply put walleyes in the boat.
-Winnie’s walleyes are often caught on the “flats” (gentle sloping areas between the shore and a point that tapers off into deeper water) while drifting or using an electric trolling motor.
-Both walleyes and jumbo perch are often caught in 4 – 12 feet of water (depending on water temperature and the weather conditions) on the wind-blown side of the lake where bait fish are most plentiful.
+You’ll find Winnie’s walleyes on the “flats” (gentle sloping areas between the shore and a point that tapers off into deeper water) while drifting or using an electric trolling motor.
+Catch walleyes and jumbo perch in 4 – 12 feet of water (depending on water temperature and the weather conditions) on the wind-blown side of the lake where bait fish are most plentiful.

 Come fish Lake Winnie and Cut Foot Sioux for the Minnesota walleye opener!
 Make some memories and enjoy a fish fry this spring.
-The 2019 Minnesota Walleye Opener is May 11th.
 Make your plans now!